finijas01/p8105_final.github.io/proposal.md

 and predictors.
 Next, linear or ordinal regression models will be established to confirm or refute our hypotheses.

-We expect to have analyses on critical violation rate influenced by variables such as maximum capacity, different boroughs, numbers of educational workers, maximum capacity of program, and age range of the program.
+We expect to have analyses on violation rate, public health hazard rate, and critical violation rate influenced by variables such as maximum capacity, different boroughs, numbers of educational workers, maximum capacity of program, and age range of the program.
 We’ll choose variables whichever we find statistically significant for the model.

 ### Visualizations